dtiarks/image-search/README.md

 ## Possible improvements

 A simple improvement would be the extension of the query endpoint to accept the number of images to be returned.
-This would be helpful when evaluating on a dataset for differen `K`.
+This would be helpful when evaluating on a dataset for different `K`.
+In a production setting one would also add more query validation and error handling.

 Currently images are stored as a base64 string in the payload of each point in a Qdrant collection.
 Depending on the deployment setting this can have negative consequences on the performance of the database as the images create a huge memory overhead.
-Instead one could store the image artefacts in an object store with a unique ID and add the ID to payload when adding a new entry to a Qdrant collection.
+Instead one could store the image artefacts in an object store (such as `S3`) with a unique ID and add the ID to payload when adding a new entry to a Qdrant collection.
 However this can create other drawbacks such as implementation overhead and retrieval latency from the object store.

 Another option to improve retrieval latency is to add a caching layer.
-When inference servers such as NVIDIA Triton, the implementation of such caching is straight forward.
+When using inference servers such as NVIDIA Triton, the implementation of such caching is straight forward.